About Us

 As a result of these changes, Melbourne has 14,423 liscenced bars as of 2018.
 On average, two new liquor licences were granted every day for 20 years from 1986.

 Couldn’t find what you were looking for?
 No problem!
-There are a few ways to contact me:
+There are a few ways to contact us: